dsherret/dax/README.md

 // run a command with its output sent to stdout and stderr await $`echo 5`;

+// expressions provided to the template literal are escaped if necessary const dirName = "Dir with spaces";
+await $`mkdir ${dirName}`; // executes as: mkdir 'Dir with spaces'

 // get the stdout of a command (makes stdout "quiet") const result = await $`echo 1`.text();
 console.log(result); // 1